phlalx/sawadee/README.md

 Persistence is dealt with in module `Pers`.

 We map each piece of the network file to a list of `Pers.segment` (file descriptor, offset, length).
 This has to be done carefully, especially for multiple files where a piece can be mapped to several files.
 Moreover, `Pers` sets up a writing "master thread" that processes sequentially the writing requests sent asynchronously through a pipe.

-Concerning the protocol, per-peer state (including socket read/write, protocol state, pending requests) is maintained in `Peer.t`.
-`App_layer` implements the actual protocol (and initializes the various structures).
-After the handshake, a couple of "threads" are launched.

  * There is a message loop that wait and process peer messages
  * Another one requests for random pieces by polling the number of pending requests and the availability of new pieces.